jfmengels/blog/content/blog/beyond-elm-lazy-arguments/index.md

 By the way, if you have other problems with the use of `Html.Lazy` (which can be tricky to use correctly), I helped write a small guide on how to use it well on [Elmcraft](https://elmcraft.org/faqs/html-lazy-not-working/).

 I love to do deep dives into the topics I cover so that they become good resources, but I'll try to stick to the topic as much as possible.
-If you'd like me to do a separate write-up about how laziness works under the hood, let me know—I found it interesting at least!
+I have written a separate article on [how laziness works under the hood](/caching-behind-elm-lazy) if you want to know more about that part.

 ## The problem